Organic Shiitake (Lentinula edodes)

 Description: Organic Shiitake (Lentinula edodes)

-Used for thousands of years in traditional Chinese medicine, shiitake (Lentinula edodes (Berk.)
+Used for thousands of years in China, shiitake (Lentinula edodes (Berk.)
 Pegler) is an edible mushroom rich in proteins and polysaccharides, which include lentinan, a beta-glucan with numerous properties.

 Polysaccharides in shiitake act as powerful immunomodulators.
 In addition to being rich in vitamins and minerals, shiitake is an excellent restorative and helps combat fatigue.